pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 :::

-## Time to update your pyproject.toml file
+## How to update your pyproject.toml file

 In the last lesson, you created a bare-bones pyproject.toml file that contained the core elements needed to build your